States of Matter

 - The force of attraction between the particles of solids is very strong.

-- There are minimum spaces between the particles of solids.
+- There is minimum space between the particles of solids.

 - The particles of solids have minimum kinetic energy.

 Because of great force of attraction particles of solids are closely packed together.
 This makes the space between particles of solids almost negligible.
-The lowest kinetic energy of particles does not able to move the particles of solids.
+The lowest kinetic energy of particles does not allow the movement of particles.

-Hence, the great force of attraction and least space between particles of solids and lowest kinetic energy of particles keep the particles at fixed places.
-Because of the combination of these characters matter exists in solid state.
+The great force of attraction, the least space between particles of solids and the lowest kinetic energy of particles keep the particles at fixed places.
+Because of the combination of these characters certain matters exist in the solid state.

-- The force of attraction between particles of solid is strong but less strong than solids.
+- The force of attraction between particles of solid is strong but weaker than in solids.

-- The space between particles is more than that of solid but not too more.
+- The space between particles is in liquid more than that in solid.

-- The kinetic energy of particles is greater than solid.
+- The kinetic energy of particles in liquid is greater than that in solid.

-Because of more space between particles and more kinetic energy than solids the particles of liquids slide over one another.
-These characters make a matter to exist in the liquid state.
+Because of more space between particles and more kinetic energy the particles of liquid slide over one another.
+These characters make certain matters to exist in the liquid state.
 Liquid can flow because its particles can slide over one another.

 - The force of attraction between particles of gas is almost negligible.

-- The space between particles of solid is greatest.
+- The space between particles of solid is the greatest.

-- The particles of gases have greatest kinetic energy.
+- The particles of gases have the greatest kinetic energy.

 - A matter exists in solid state because of greatest force of attraction between its particles which makes the particles closely packed.

-- A matter exists in liquid state because of less force of attraction between its particles than a solid, which makes the particles closely packed but allow to slide over one another.
+- A matter exists in liquid state because of less force of attraction between its particles than a solid, which makes the particles closely packed but allows them to slide over one another.

-- A matter exists in gaseous state because of almost negligible force of attraction between its particles, which is unable to keep the particles bonded together.
+- A matter exists in gaseous state because of almost negligible force of attraction between its particles, which is unable to keep the particles bound together.

 Other states of matter

-Plasma and BEC (Bose-Einstein Condensate) are considered as states of matter other than solid, liquid and gas.
-These are known as fourth and fifth states of matter.
+Plasma and BECPlasma and BEC (Bose-Einstein Condensate) are considered as states of matter other than solid, liquid and gas.
+These are known as the fourth and the fifth states of matter.

-Plasma: It is considered as the fourth state of matter.
-Plasma is similar to the gas.
+It is considered as the fourth state of matter.
+Plasma is similar to gas.
 Particles of plasma are made of free electrons and ions.

-Plasma is one of the most commonly occurring states of matter in universe.
+Plasma is one of the most commonly occurring states of matter in the universe.
 Plasma occurs naturally in the stars.
 All stars are made of plasma.
-Because of the presence of plasma stars glow.
+Stars glow because of the presence of plasma.
 Plasma is formed because of nuclear fusion in stars.
-Our sun glows because of presence of plasma.
+Our sun glows because of the presence of plasma.

-Plasma TV got its name because of presence of plasma in it.
+Plasma TV got its name because of the presence of plasma in it.
 Plasma is also found in fluorescent light or neon sign.
-Plasma is formed when electricity is passed in a fluorescent tube or neon sign, which makes them glow.
+Plasma is formed when electricity is passed through a fluorescent tube or neon sign, which makes them glow.